Real Estate in Helsinki, Finland

 We asked foreigners in Helsinki what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats searching for homes in Helsinki, often begin by browsing online housing portals and websites, such as Oikotie, Vuokraovi, and Forenom.
 They may also join local Facebook groups and online forums dedicated to housing and expat communities in Helsinki to find potential rental listings and gather advice from fellow expats.
 Additionally, they can consult with local real estate agents who are familiar with the housing market and can help them find a suitable home.
 Expats may also seek recommendations from friends, colleagues, or acquaintances who have experience living in Helsinki.
-Furthermore, they can explore different neighborhoods in the city to get a feel for the area and identify potential homes that meet their preferences and budget," said one foreigner living in Helsinki, Finland.
+Furthermore, they can explore different neighborhoods in the city to get a feel for the area and identify potential homes that meet their preferences and budget," said one in Helsinki.

 About the Author